Ben Parry (musician)

-Ben Parry (born 1965) is a British musician, composer, conductor, singer, arranger and producer.
+Ben Parry (born 25 January 1965) is a British musician, composer, conductor, singer, arranger and producer.
 He is the director of London Voices and was formerly artistic director of the National Youth Choir.

 Early life

-Ben was born and raised in Ipswich, Suffolk, where his father was an organist and music teacher.
+Ben was born and raised in Ipswich, Suffolk, England, where his father was an organist and music teacher.
 He studied at Ipswich School and St Catharine's College of the University of Cambridge, where he was a choral scholar.
 He sang for two years in the Choir of King's College, Cambridge and performed in many musicals and cabarets.

 Career

 Early in his career, he was a singer and arranger with The Swingle Singers.
 With the group, he toured the world and worked with musicians including Pierre Boulez, Luciano Berio and Stephane Grapelli.
 He wrote over 50 arrangements and compositions for the group and co-produced their recordings for EMI and Virgin Classics.

 In 1994, Parry was in the original London production of Cy Coleman's City of Angels at the Prince of Wales Theatre in the West End.
 In 1995, he and his family moved to Scotland.
 There, he co-founded the distinguished vocal ensemble, Dunedin Consort, and directed performances at festivals in the UK, Spain, Belgium, France and Canada.
 He was chorusmaster of the Scottish Chamber Orchestra Chorus and director of choral music at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland) in Glasgow.
 He directed five productions for Haddo House Opera.

 From 2003 to 2008, Parry was director of music at St Paul's School, London.
 He subsequently moved to Suffolk and took up the post of director at the Junior Academy at the Royal Academy of Music in London, combined with his freelance career.
 He is director of the professional choir, London Voices, who have been at the forefront of choral singing in the UK since their foundation by conductor Terry Edwards in 1973.
 The choir has performed on the soundtracks of major films, including "The Hobbit", The Lord of the Rings, Star Wars, the Harry Potter series, Spectre, Aladdin and Jurassic World.
 The choir has performed and recorded with major artists, including Paul McCartney, Sting (musician), Sam Smith, Gary Barlow, Jacob Collier, Florence Welch, Dave Brubeck, Bryn Terfel, Angela Gheorghiu and Renée Fleming.